mascaldotfr/CoRT/README.md

 This is a (simpler) knockoff of the regnumsentinel website trainer, this one will be alive as long as GitHub exists and is free software.
-On top of that, there are countdown pages for bosses, BZ and WZ statuses.
+On top of that, there are countdown pages for bosses, BZ and WZ statuses, and statistics.

-It just requires a webserver serving static files to run, everything is run client side, with the exception of the War Status (see the `warstatus` directory) but it can be replaced by a link to NGE's official page.
+The website just requires a webserver serving static files to run, everything is run client side, with the exception of the WZ status and statistics (see the `warstatus` directory) that can partly be replaced by a link to NGE's official page, and anonymous setup collection (see the `collect` directory) which by default only works for https://mascaldotfr.github.io and can be completely skipped.

 ## Known issues